Treppe/clarity-journal/Main journal.md

 - Rook's "Mark Prey" ability could show allies, who has a chosen target in range.

 ## Motivation
+### Care
 - **What made me care?**
 	- *Story-wise*
 		- Setting
 	- *Mechanic-wise*
 		- Control

+### Reward VS Experience
 - **Reward focused design**
 	- Kill enemies to get renown
 - **Experience focused design**
 	- A feeling of meaningful choices provided by heroes permanent death
+### Chris VS Ralph
+- **Patient collectors reward for the risk**
+	- War options lets you to manage your caravan casualties by accepting or denying the battle.
+The harder challenge you accept the lower casualties you will have
+	- The second phase of the war.
+The "greedy" option allowing you to take unnecessary risk for more renown
+- **How do games make it more difficult for reckless rushers?**
+	- You must choose dialogue options choose your battles wisely if don't want to lose your heroes

+### Awareness and Relevancy
+- Add in battle voiced lines for heroes, indicating their status.
+For example: "It hurts, feeling weak!" line to emphasise the dependence of they attack strength from their health

 # Pillars of Eternity II: Deadfire
 ![](screenshots/poe.jpg)